Acute Hemolytic Transfusion Reaction (Blood Transfusion Reactions) in cats

 Prevention

 To minimize the risk of an acute hemolytic transfusion reaction in cats, it is crucial to perform thorough blood typing before every blood transfusion.
 Unlike dogs, cats have three main blood types: A, B, and AB.
-Incompatibility between these groups can lead to severe reactions, so it is important to ensure that the blood types of donor and recipient are compatible.
+Incompatibility between these groups can lead to severe reactions, so it is important to ensure that the blood types of the donor and recipient are compatible.

 Outlook on current research